 This is because anxiety disorders are counter-intuitive problems which don’t respond well to intuitive solutions.
 If you want to solve a counter-intuitive problem, you need a counter-intuitive solution.
 You need to fight fire with fire.

 What is a counter-intuitive problem?
 Let’s say you adopt a new puppy, and no sooner do you bring her home than she gets off the leash and runs down the street.
 How will you get her back?
 If you chase that puppy, who’s got four legs to your two, the results will be poor.
 Run away from that puppy.
 Now you’re playing “chase the owner” and all ends well.
 Counter-intuitive.

 You wade into the ocean, and a large wave comes toward you?
 If you turn and run for shore, the wave will probably knock you down.
 You’ll swallow saltwater and sand.
-Dive into the base of the wave and it passes right over you as if it were nothing.
+Instead, dive into the base of the wave and let it pass right over you.
 Counter-intuitive.